opencontainers/distribution-spec/spec.md

 ### Artifact Support

 Company Z has established policies, procedures and authentication between their registry and container hosts.
-As they integrate new cloud-native artifacts, such as [Helm Charts](helm.sh), [Singularity Images for High Performance Computing workloads](https://www.sylabs.io/singularity/), [Open Policy Agent Bundles](https://github.com/open-policy-agent/opa), they'd like to leverage this common infrastructure.
-As they consider less popular artifact types, they'd like to also incorporate them into their registry.
+As they integrate new cloud-native artifacts, such as [Helm Charts](helm.sh), [Singularity Images for High Performance Computing workloads](https://www.sylabs.io/singularity/), [Open Policy Agent Bundles](https://github.com/open-policy-agent/opa), they prefer leveraging existing infrastructure rather than deploying new storage solutions.
+As they consider new, possibly less popular artifact types, they'd like to also incorporate them into their registry.

 ## Changes